-Before continuing, it's important to understand what the goal is with setting up a cluster with OviOS
+Before continuing, it's important to understand what the goal is with setting up a cluster with OviOS.

 As a storage appliance, OviOS strives to achieve High Availability to the storage pools, and at the same time ensure no corruption occurs.